frequency-chain/frequency/CONTRIBUTING.md

 # Path to Beta

-While we are trying to get MRC off the ground, the work is slightly different than with a stable project.
+While we are trying to get Frequency off the ground, the work is slightly different than with a stable project.
 Here are our rules of thumb
 How we work while trying to get off the ground.
 Expect this to change as we stabilize.